-But despite the gratification of having a squeaky clean home, I’d be willing to bet very few of us are leaping for joy at the thought of spending a weekend buried in last year’s dirt and grime.
+But despite the gratification of having a squeaky clean home, I’d be willing to bet not everyone is leaping for joy at the thought of spending a weekend buried in last year’s dirt and grime.

 So this year, in order to provide myself with a bit of extra motivation, I have set forth a challenge: to pick the seven dirtiest, darkest areas of my home to not only clean and organize, but to illuminate with LED lighting… in the hopes that come next spring the results of my labor will still be glowing strong.

-So without further ado, here are a few ways to incorporate LEDs into your 2015 spring cleaning routine
+So without further ado, here are a few ways to incorporate LEDs into your yearly spring cleaning routine:

 As soon as the words “dark” and “dirty” fluttered from my keyboard onto the screen, I immediately thought of one place; the junk drawer.
 No matter where I have lived over the years I have never been able to escape the terrible habit of creating that one little drawer stuffed with home office supplies, receipts, unknown keys, and more…

-As perhaps one of the most used areas of the house, the kitchen was a much larger project when it came to spring cleaning.
-After hours of organizing cabinets, cleaning dishes, countertops, appliances, and floors, I was finally ready to install some LED accent lights.
-For the space under our cabinets I wanted to create enough light to allow me to easily read a cookbook or measure ingredients accurately.
-I also knew I wanted to be able to dim the lights as I pleased, although I did not want to worry about the hassle of hardwiring, so I settled on using Ultra Bright Warm White flexible LED strips along with Inspired LED’s new wireless Independence Dimmer.
-We lined the under cabinet areas with LED tape, then ran the lights through the wireless dimmer module to a regular plug-in power supply.
-After programming and mounting the remote switch, the LED system fit in seamlessly with our existing hardware.
-I was amazed by how much the simple addition of light added to the elegance of the room!
+As one of the most commonly used areas of my house, the kitchen was a much larger project when it came to spring cleaning.
+After hours of organizing cabinets, cleaning dishes and countertops, appliances and floors, I was finally ready to install some LED accent lights.
+For the space under our cabinets I wanted enough light to facilitate reading a cookbook or measuring ingredients with accuracy.
+I also knew I wanted to be able to dim the lights as I pleased- although I did not want to worry about the hassle of hardwiring, so I settled on using Ultra Bright Warm White flexible LED strips along with Inspired LED’s new wireless Independence Dimmer.

 5. Crown Molding:

-After dusting out the ashes and cleaning the flue, I decided to install a small strip of my leftover Super Bright Flex under the mantelpiece.
-After running a small length of the cable discretely along the inside of the upper shelves, I connected the LED strip to the power supply for the crown molding overhead.
-The resulting light added transformed the empty space of the fireplace into an eye catching centerpiece at the heart of the room.
+After dusting out the ashes and cleaning the flue, I installed a small strip of leftover Super Bright Flex under the mantelpiece.
+After running a small length of the cable discretely along the inside of the upper shelves, I connected the LED strip to the power supply I’d installed for the crown molding overhead.
+The resulting light transformed the empty fireplace into an eye catching centerpiece at the heart of the room.

 7. TV Backlight:

-With the return of warmer weather, we may not have much of a desire to sit around in front of the television, but an occasional spring shower (although rare here in AZ) can be the perfect chance to curl up on the couch for some relaxation.
-In order to prepare for the opportunity, if and when it does arise, I decided to spend some time cleaning and organizing my entertainment center.
+With the return of warmer weather, we may not have much of a desire to sit around in front of the television, but an occasional spring shower can be the perfect chance to curl up on the couch for some relaxation.
+In order to prepare for this opportunity, if and when it should arise, I decided to spend some time cleaning and organizing my entertainment center.
 Following my now-established routine, I began by removing all the items from shelves, dusting, and rearranging items.
-I found it very helpful to set aside the less useful items, and put back only those that I favored.
-Everything else formed a pile for donation to Goodwill, which helped to declutter the area.
+I found it helpful to set aside the less useful items, and put back only those that I favored.
+Everything else formed a donation pile for Goodwill.

 After more than a week’s worth of dusting, vacuuming, mopping, and scrubbing, I am pleased to say I’m finally ready to kick back, relax, and enjoy the lemony-fresh sensation of a clean home.
 Best of all, amidst the effort of spring cleaning, the addition of LED lights turned out to be a breeze!
-These few, simple upgrades added a whole new dimension of convenience and style to some of the dingiest parts of my house, transforming them into wonderfully neat, bright, and elegant spaces ready to welcome the spring…
+These few, simple upgrades added a whole new dimension of convenience and style to some of the dingiest parts of my home, transforming them into neat and bright spaces just in time for spring…

-and hopefully, lighting the way to a clean rest of 2015!
+and hopefully, lighting the way to a clean rest of the year!